nitinranjansharma/EIP4-Week1/Week4/Assignment 4/README.md

 # Model Methods
 ## used augmentation methods such as horizontal flip, and cut out custom function
 ## experimented with extending the conv2d network and GAP
-# Highest accuracy 87.57 from validation
+# Highest accuracy 88.32 from validation at 48th epoch
 # 10 cat images have been sent to gradCam and taken the heatmap as an output
 ## The heatmap has been reduced in size since the size of the images were taking considerable size
 # Logs from resnet run